John Hamre: Federal government service

 Hamre was DoD Comptroller (1993–1997) and Deputy Secretary of Defense (1997–1999), both under President Bill Clinton.

-The Senate appointed Hamre (2001) to the Commission on the Future of the United States Aerospace Industry.
+The Senate appointed Hamre to the Commission on the Future of the United States Aerospace Industry in 2001.

 Post-Federal Government Service

 Hamre worked on the Obama transition team.
 He is chairman of the Defense Policy Board.
 Hamre's continued involvement in the defense establishment has put him on the short list for the position of Secretary of Defense multiple times, including during the formation of the first term of the Obama administration and most recently after the president's re-election in 2012.

-In July 2022, Hamre helped found a group of U.S. business and policy leaders who share the goal of constructively engaging with China in order to improve U.S.-China relations.
+In July 2022, Hamre helped found a group of U.S. business and policy leaders who shared the goal of constructively engaging with China in order to improve U.S.-China relations.

 Honors

 In 2008, the Norwegian King Harald V appointed Hamre Commander of the Royal Norwegian Order of Merit for his efforts "to promote collaboration between Norwegian and American politicians, authorities and researchers".